Military reports 6 additional COVID-19 cases | Yonhap News Agency

 Military reports 6 additional COVID-19 cases

-Four Army officers and two draftees tested positive for the virus, according to military data.
+Four Army officers were among the six who tested positive for the virus, according to military data.
 Five of them were fully vaccinated.

-Of the cumulative cases in the military, 1,923, or 96 percent, have been fully cured, with 69 still under treatment.
+Of the cumulative cases in the military, about 96 percent have been fully cured.

 (END)